fiffeek/hyprdynamicmonitors/README.md

 ## Runtime Requirements

 - Hyprland with IPC support
-- UPower (required, unless `--disable-power-events` is passed, for power state monitoring)
+- UPower (required on laptops, unless `--disable-power-events` is passed, for power state monitoring)
 - D-Bus access (required if power events, lid state or notifications are enabled)

 ## Alternative Software